pierrelecuyer/LatMRG/README.md

-**LatMRG** is a sofware packaged developped in the Simulation and Optimisation laboratory at the Département d'informatique et de recherche opérationnelle at Université de Montréal.
-It is intended as the most up to date and feature complete tool to search and test **Multiple Recursive** and similar **Random Number Generators**.
+**LatMRG** is a sofware packaged developped in the Simulation and Optimisation laboratory at the Département d'informatique et de recherche opérationnelle at Université de Montréal intended as the most up to date and feature complete tool to search and test **Multiple Recursive** and similar **Random Number Generators**.
 There is a large variety of such generators:
 - Linear Congruential Generators (LCG)
-- Multiple Recursive Generators (MRG)
+- Multiple Recursive Congruential Generators (MRG)
-- Combined Multiple Recursive Generators
+- Combined Multiple Recursive Congruential Generators
 - Add-with-Carry (AWC) and Subtract-with-Burrow (SWB) Generators
 - Multiply with Carry (MWC) Generators
 - Matrix Multiple Recursive Generators (MMRG)

 The goal of this software is to provide reliable theoretical tests of uniformity for these generators, as well as tools to search for good and bad ones with regards to these tests.